 - At least 4 years of probation

 As part of the probation, the judge may issue a protective order regarding the child in question.
-If you don’t have custody of the child, this could be a “stay away” order that bans you from seeing them—but this is very unlikely.
+If you don’t have custody of the child, this could be a “stay away” order that bans you from seeing them (but this is very unlikely).
 If anything, it would be an order not to drink alcohol (or consume drugs) during the probation period.
-This can be enforced with random alcohol/drug testing.
+This can be enforced with random alcohol or drug testing.

 Child Protective Services and DUI in Los Angeles

 When your DUI is reported to Child Protective Services (CPS), they may decide to investigate.
-CPS is not a law enforcement agency, but they do have legal powers over custody.
-They can remove a child from a home if they believe that child is not well cared for.
+CPS is not a law enforcement agency, but it does have legal powers over custody.
+They can remove a child from a home if they believe the child is not well cared for.

 - Your home is unsafe